EWood2020/Celestial-Symphony/README.md

 Contributions are welcome.
 If you have ideas for new patterns or enhancements to existing scripts, feel free to fork this repository and submit a pull request.

 ### License
-This project is open-source and available under the [MIT License](LICENSE).
+This project is open-source and available

 ---

 ## Contact
-For inquiries about the series or potential collaborations, please reach out via [GitHub issues](/issues) or directly to [your-email@example.com](mailto:your-email@example.com).
+For inquiries about the series or potential collaborations, please reach out via [GitHub issues](/issues) or directly to [enriquewori@gmail.com](mailto:enriquewori@gmail.com).